 A metric is a numerical number that is calculated over a period of time.
 It contains specific information such as the timestamp, event name, and event value.

 Metrics, unlike logs, are structured by default, making them easier to query.
-It also optimises them for storage, allowing you to keep more measurements for longer periods of time, providing you with a better view of a system's historical trends.
+It also optimizes them for storage, allowing you to keep more measurements for longer periods of time, providing you with a better view of a system's historical trends.

 When you need an answer to a specific issue, metrics perform best with huge data sets or data collected at regular intervals.
-We are accustomed to seeing metrics aggregated across time, which is critical in our current systems for analysing and responding to concerns.
+We are accustomed to seeing metrics aggregated across time, which is critical in our current systems for analyzing and responding to concerns.